A helpful home is a private home.

 Why does Google collect environmental and activity sensor data from my home, and how is it used?

-Google Wifi devices are router systems that work with your modem and internet service provider to create a whole-home Wi-Fi mesh network.
+Google Wifi devices, where available, are router systems that work with your modem and Internet Service Provider to create a whole-home Wi-Fi mesh network.
 These devices use data about your network performance (for example, network speed and bandwidth usage) to help provide and improve your Wi-Fi coverage and experience.
 It also allows you to see which devices are connected and how much bandwidth they use.

 For Google Wifi devices, we commit to you:

-We keep your Wi-Fi network performance data separate from advertising and don’t use it for ad personalization.
+We keep your Wi-Fi network performance data separate from advertising and don’t use it for ad personalisation.

 We will only share your Wi-Fi network performance data from your Google Wifi devices with third-party apps and services that work with our connected home devices if you or a manager of your Wi-Fi network gives us permission.